Kong/docs.konghq.com/app/getting-started-guide/2.1.x/dev-portal.md

 {% endnavtabs %}
 This will expose the Dev Portal at `http://<admin-hostname>:8003/SecureWorkspace.`

-Once enabled for the workspace, a few new links will appear in the left menu.
+After the Dev Portal is enabled for the Workspace, a few new links appear in the left navigation menu.
 It may take a few seconds for the Settings page to populate.

 You can learn more about personalization in the [the Dev Portal documentation](/enterprise/latest/developer-portal/overview/), including: